Gluten-Free in Mexico City: Celiac Tacos and Travel Safety Guide

 Fortunately, CDMX has a rapidly growing wellness culture with incredible dedicated options in neighborhoods like Roma Norte, Condesa, and Polanco.

-If you visit a local Oxxo or grocery store to buy snacks, Mexican labeling laws are helpful.
+Mexican labeling laws require major allergens to be declared.
 Look for the bold warning "CONTIENE: GLUTEN" at the bottom of ingredient lists.

-However, to be absolutely certain, bring the Check Gluten App with you.
+The Check Gluten App is essential.
 The AI scanner can instantly translate and analyze Spanish ingredient labels, ensuring that the beautiful bag of local chips you just bought won't ruin your vacation!

 🔍 Not sure about a product?